 Professor, Drexel University

-- Jill Cao: PhD Student, Oregon State University
+- Jill Cao: Former PhD student, Oregon State University, now UX at Mathworks

 - Todd Kulesza: PhD Student, Oregon State University

 - Irwin Kwan: former PostDoc at Oregon State University. now UX at Mathworks